scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 to times in seconds.
-This post-processing transformation can be configured to perform additional clean-up steps: removing all segments less than a minimum duration, and taking a "majority vote" within each series of labels that are bordered by a "background" or "unlabeled" class.
+This post-processing transformation can be configured to perform additional clean-up steps: removing all segments shorter than a minimum duration, and taking a "majority vote" within each series of labels that are bordered by a "background" or "unlabeled" class.